huggingface/blog/diffusers-turns-1.md

 Image editing is one of the most practical use-cases in fashion, material design, and photography.
 With diffusion models, the possibilities of image editing continue to expand.

-We have many pipelines in 🤗 Diffusers to support image editing.
+We [have many pipelines](https://huggingface.co/docs/diffusers/main/en/using-diffusers/controlling_generation) in 🤗 Diffusers to support image editing.
 There are image editing pipelines that allow you to describe your desired edit as a prompt, removing concepts from an image, and even a pipeline that unifies multiple generation methods to create high-quality images like panoramas.
 With 🤗 Diffusers, you can experiment with the future of photo editing now!

 ## Faster diffusion models

 Diffusion models are known to be time-intensive because of their iterative steps.
 With OpenAI’s [Consistency Models](https://arxiv.org/pdf/2303.01469.pdf), the image generation process is significantly faster.
 Generating a single 256x256 resolution image only takes 3/4 of a second on a modern CPU!
-You can try this out in 🤗 Diffusers with the `[ConsistencyModelPipeline](https://huggingface.co/docs/diffusers/main/en/api/pipelines/consistency_models)`.
+You can try this out in 🤗 Diffusers with the [`ConsistencyModelPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/consistency_models).

-On top of speedier diffusion models, we also offer many optimization techniques for faster inference like PyTorch 2.0’s `scaled_dot_product_attention` (SDPA), `torch.compile`, sliced attention, VAE tiling, CPU and model offloading, and more.
+On top of speedier diffusion models, we also offer many optimization techniques for faster inference like PyTorch 2.0’s `scaled_dot_product_attention()` (SDPA), `torch.compile()`, sliced attention, feed-forward chunking, VAE tiling, CPU and model offloading, and more.
 These optimizations save memory, which translates to faster inference.
 We also support working with specific hardware or formats like ONNX, Apple’s CoreML and M1/M2 devices.
 When you distribute a model with 🤗 Diffusers, all of these optimizations are immediately supported.

 To learn more about how we optimize inference with 🤗 Diffusers, check out the [docs](https://huggingface.co/docs/diffusers/optimization/opt_overview)!